-Any aid granted by a Member State or through State resources in any form is in principle prohibited as incompatible with the Internal Market where it: (a) distorts or threatens to distort competition by favouring certain undertakings or the production of certain goods; and (b) affects trade between Member States.
+Any aid granted by a Member State or through State resources in any form is in principle prohibited as incompatible with the Internal Market where it: (1) involves State resources; (2) confers a selective advantage on the recipient; (3) actually or potentially affects trade between EU member States and (4) actually or potentially affects competition.

 A broad interpretation has been given to "aid", to cover all types of transfers of State resources and other economic advantages, including tax exemptions.
 In certain cases, payments made by the State will not constitute aid.
 For example, investments satisfying the market economy investor principle are not treated as aid.
-Compensation paid to undertakings in return for their performing services of general economic interest will not be aid where a number of conditions - originally set out by the EU's Court of Justice in the Altmark case - are satisfied.
+In addition, compensation paid to undertakings in return for their performing services of general economic interest will not be aid where a number of conditions - originally set out by the EU's Court of Justice in the Altmark case - are satisfied.

 In order to be caught by the prohibition, an aid must be "selective" in that it affects the balance between the beneficiary firm and its competitors.
-General measures which apply to all firms in a Member State - such as across the board taxation measures - will not be regarded as aid.
+General measures which apply to all firms in a Member State - such as general taxation measures - will not be regarded as aid.

-Aid must have an actual or potential effect on trade between Member States.
+Aid must also have an actual or potential effect on trade between Member States.
 Except in the case of low-value (de minimis) aid, this jurisdictional test is easily satisfied.